- Create, fetch, edit, delete, and share items.

 - Choose the vaults the service account can access.

-You can’t grant a service account access to your built-in Personal, Private, or Employee vault, or your default Shared vault. - Select the settings icon next to each vault to choose the permissions the service account has in the vault.
+- Select the settings icon next to each vault to choose the permissions the service account has in the vault.
 This can’t be changed later.

 - Select Create Account to create the service account.